Blog > Articles

 In clinical trials, semaglutide (the active ingredient in both Ozempic and Wegovy) results in more weight loss, on average, than liraglutide (the active ingredient in Saxenda), when combined with a healthy diet and lifestyle changes.
 GLP-1 agonist medications have improved in efficacy over time as new versions of these medications have been developed.
 Liraglutide was first FDA-approved for the treatment of type 2 diabetes in 2010, under the brand name of Victoza.
 It was later FDA-approved for the treatment of obesity in 2014 under the name Saxenda.

-By contrast, semaglutide was not FDA-approved for treating type 2 diabetes, under the brand name Ozempic, until 2017.
-Additionally, semaglutide was not FDA-approved for the treatment of obesity, under the name Wegovy, until 2021.
+By contrast, semaglutide was not FDA-approved for treating type 2 diabetes under the brand name Ozempic until 2017.
+Additionally, semaglutide was not FDA-approved for the treatment of obesity under the name Wegovy until 2021.
 The reason for the increased efficacy of semaglutide over liraglutide is not fully understood.
 It is likely related to improved GLP-1 receptor binding and longer duration of action of the medication.

-How Much Weight Can You Lose with Saxenda vs. Ozempic?
+How much weight can you lose with Saxenda vs. Ozempic?

-• While there are no head-to-head trials comparing Ozempic to Saxenda directly, one trial that compared Wegovy (semaglutide) 2.4mg weekly to Saxenda (liraglutide) 3mg daily in people with overweight or obesity without diabetes showed a 15.8% average weight loss in the Wegovy (semaglutide) group and a 6.4% average weight loss in the Saxenda (liraglutide) group over 68 weeks when combined with healthy dietary and lifestyle changes.
+While there are no head-to-head trials comparing Ozempic to Saxenda directly, one trial hat compared Wegovy (semaglutide) 2.4mg weekly to Saxenda (liraglutide) 3mg daily in people with overweight or obesity without diabetes showed a 15.8% average weight loss in the Wegovy (semaglutide) group and a 6.4% average weight loss in the Saxenda (liraglutide) group over 68 weeks when combined with healthy dietary and lifestyle changes.

-• It is important to note that the dose of semaglutide used in this trial was 2.4 mg, while Ozempic only goes up to 2 mg weekly dose.
+It is important to note that the dose of semaglutide used in this trial was 2.4 mg, while Ozempic only goes up to 2 mg weekly dose.
 It should also be noted that other studies have shown a higher average weight loss with Saxenda, around 9.2% over 56 weeks for patients with overweight or obesity without diabetes.

-• For all GLP-1 agonist medications, data suggests that people with type 2 diabetes tend to lose less weight, on average, than people without type 2 diabetes.
+For all GLP-1 agonist medications, data suggests that people with type 2 diabetes tend to lose less weight, on average, than people without type 2 diabetes.
 In one study of people with overweight or obesity and type 2 diabetes, Saxenda 3 mg daily produced a 6% average weight loss over 56 weeks.
 In another study of people with overweight or obesity and type 2 diabetes, Ozempic 2 mg weekly produced an average of 14.1 pound weight loss over 40 weeks (important note: this was a shorter study and percent weight loss was not reported, only pounds lost, as weight loss was not the focus of this study).

-• While these results are important to consider when choosing a treatment plan, weight loss results for Ozempic, Saxenda or any other medications vary widely between individuals and can be affected by many factors, including other medical diagnoses, other medications, genetics, environment, and lifestyle changes.
+While these results are important to consider when choosing a treatment plan, weight loss results for Ozempic vs Saxenda or any other medications vary widely between individuals and can be affected by many factors, including other medical diagnoses, other medications, genetics, environment, and lifestyle changes.
 It is important to work with a program that takes all of these factors into account when choosing a medication as part of a comprehensive weight loss plan.

-Get Started with Saxenda or Ozempic
+Get started with Saxenda or Ozempic

 Wegovy®, Saxenda® and Ozempic® are registered trademarks of Novo Nordisk A/S.